-As far as access obligations are concerned, the law does not differentiate NGN networks from the old ones.
-However, according to last year's amendment to the Telecommunications Act, the OEC, while setting the access prices for the new infrastructure of an SMP operator - especially new generation networks - shall take into consideration that the prices should allow the operator to obtain reasonable gain from the capital invested in the new network.
+As far as access obligations are concerned, the law does not differentiate NGN networks from old ones.
+However, according to the 2013 amendment to the Telecommunications Act, the OEC, while setting the access prices for the new infrastructure of an SMP operator - especially next-generation networks - shall take into consideration that the prices should allow the operator to obtain reasonable gain from the capital invested in the new network.

-With respect to passive infrastructure, there is such an obligation to provide an access to passive infrastructure.
+With respect to passive infrastructure, there is such an obligation to provide access to passive infrastructure.
 However, only the ducts owned by Orange Polska are currently regulated under its reference telecommunications access offer (SOR).
-The OEC carries out market analysis in order to define regulatory obligations regarding passive infrastructure owed by cable operators.
+The OEC is carrying out market analysis in order to define regulatory obligations regarding passive infrastructure owed by cable operators.
+However, as mentioned above, in October 2014 the OEC deregulated broadband access obligations on bitstream access market in 76 geographical markets after analysis showed that in such areas (cities) there is effective competition.